Agency Worker Regulations

 We guarantee that we will always advise the hirer of the regulations and what they mean in practice to ensure where reasonably possible we have accurately determined your basic working and employment conditions.
 This means that you won’t need to do anything to ensure you receive the correct benefits.

 With regards to the pay parity guidance from the DfE, we have created an ‘advanced cover supervisor’ role.
-This means that, if a school requests a more experienced cover supervisor and you hold QTS or similar, you will be paid at your current Vision for Education pay rate, so you won’t see a reduction in pay.
+This means that, if a school requests a more experienced cover supervisor and you hold QTS or similar, you will be paid at your current ABC Teachers pay rate, so you won’t see a reduction in pay.

 It is therefore important that you take note of the job descriptions below and let us know immediately if you are undertaking an advanced cover supervisor role and a school asks you to undertake any of the duties specified under the classroom teacher job descriptions.
 We can then ensure you don’t lose out on pay after the 12-week period.